paulmaxus/api-lesson/episodes/api-litellm.md

 }
 ```

-This information is handy once we start sending input text as we need to specify
+This information is handy once we start sending prompts as we need to specify
 the exact model to use.